Hey Texas Governments and Utilities: Let Clean Energy Work!

 Freedom Solar is part of a group that’s working through these issues with the City of Austin.
 But the truth is that these issues are prevalent across Texas — I recently co-authored an opinion piece in Texas Monthly exploring that very issue.
 As I said there, Texans are losing far too much time to red tape and delays imposed by municipalities, utilities, and homeowners associations.

 It doesn’t have to be this way.
-Austin and Texas both need to be clean energy centers for the world — we don’t have any excuse not to be.
+Austin and Texas both need to be clean energy centers for the world.
+We don’t have any excuse not to be.
 Texans want power that makes them more free and more safe, and the private sector is poised to deliver it.

 Government and utilities just need to let us — and the solar panels on people’s roofs — do our jobs.
+Texas solar power makes Texans more free and safe.